-There are three basic ways that you can own property: in your individual name, in joint names with others, and through contract rights.
-Whether or not a particular asset that you own at the time of your death will need to be probated will depend entirely upon how it's titled.
+There are three basic ways you can own property: in your name, in joint names with others, and through contract rights.
+Whether or not a particular asset you own at the time of your death will need to be probated will depend entirely upon how it's titled.

 Joint Tenancy With Rights of Survivorship

 In this type of ownership, the estate and heirs-at-law of the deceased owner will receive absolutely nothing.
-The surviving owners will need to do to remove the deceased owner's name from the asset is to show a death certificate or record a new deed which indicates that one of the joint tenants has died.
+The surviving owners will need to remove the deceased owner's name from the asset.
+They may accomplish this by showing a death certificate as they record a new deed which will indicate that one of the joint tenants has died.

-A special type of joint tenancy with rights of survivorship that is recognized between married couples in some states is called tenants by the entirety, which is abbreviated as "TBE."
+A special type of joint tenancy with rights of survivorship that is recognized between married couples in some states is called tenants by the entirety (TBE).
 Aside from avoiding probate, this type of ownership is important for asset protection planning in states where it is recognized.
 If one spouse dies, the property automatically passes in full to the surviving spouse.
 It is only valid if the couple remains married.
 Should divorce occur, the ownership changes to a tenancy in common.

-Community property is a special type of joint ownership recognized between married couples in nine states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
+Community property is the third version of joint ownership.
+This ownership is recognized between married couples in nine states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
 In Alaska, married couples can elect to have some or all of their property treated as community property by stating so in a written contract.

 Tenancy in Common

-If the property is owned by two or more people as tenants in common, then each owner will hold a percentage of ownership interest in the property.
+If two or more people own the property as tenants in common (TIC), each owner will hold a percentage of interest in the property.
 The percentages owned do not have to be equal portions.
 Most often, this percentage of ownership is determined by how much each owner contributes to the purchase of the property.

-For example, if a piece of real estate costs $100,000 and owner A contributes $70,000 and owner B contributes $30,000, then owner A will hold a 70% interest as a tenant in common and owner B will hold a 30% interest as a tenant in common.
-When owner A later dies, her 70% interest will pass to whomever she chooses by her Last Will and Testament or Revocable Living Trust, or to her heirs at law if she doesn't have an estate plan.
+For example, if a piece of real estate costs $100,000 and owner A contributes $70,000, and owner B contributes $30,000, then owner A will hold a 70% interest as a tenant in common, and owner B will hold a 30% interest as a tenant in common.
+In the event of the death of owner A, their 70% interest will pass to whoever was the stated beneficiary in their Last Will and Testament or Revocable Living Trust.
+Without a will, the heir at law will inherit the property.

 Unless owner B is named in A's Last Will or Revocable Living Trust or is A's heir-at-law, they won't be entitled to receive any part of A's 70% interest.
-Furthermore, if A's 70% interest is titled in her individual name as a tenant in common and not in the name of her Revocable Living Trust at the time of her death, then A's 70% interest will need to be probated.
+Furthermore, if A's 70% interest is titled in their name as a tenant in common and not in the name of their Revocable Living Trust at the time of their death, then A's 70% interest will need to be probated.